 Here are some of the most common applications for access control across industries:

 Multi-tenant housing - For years, security protocol in multi-tenant housing meant having a door buzzer on a lobby entrance with an intercom.
 Upscale buildings often augmented this with doormen who checked in any visitor that enters to ensure only authorized guests are permitted.
 However, with rising rents in metropolitan areas, landlords need to think strategically on how to lower their costs while adding value.
-Adding a state-of-the-art access control solution accomplishes just that.
+Adding a state-of-the-art apartment building access control system accomplishes just that.
 Through the installation of a mobile access system, landlords can give tenants an easier way to access common spaces such as mailrooms, garages and gyms.
 In addition, access control can be used as a marketing tool by empowering tenants with the ability to grant mobile guest passes to delivery services, dog walkers and postal workers.

 Education - Whether you're in a K-12 setting or a university, protecting students and teachers is a top priority.
 As violence becomes more prevalent on school campuses, school administrators need to ensure that students feel safe in their learning environments.
 With mobile credentials, schools can create a welcoming environment that will ensure student safety by making sure only those who are students and faculty have access to a campus.
 On top of the different security demands including lockdown capabilities, public schools often need to meet a certain attendance quota for tax purposes.
-By looking for an access control solution with an open API, administrators can actually turn security into a profit center by integrating the system with their time and attendance software.
+By looking for a school security system and access control solution with an open API, administrators can actually turn security into a profit center by integrating the system with their time and attendance software.
 This helps schools increase funding, therefore improving the education for students.

 Religious institutions - Unfortunately, religious institutions are vulnerable to vandalism, burglary and violence.
 However, they also want to project a welcoming atmosphere and openness to all of their congregants.
 This can create a significant challenge: a security gap can make the institution vulnerable to attacks, while too much protection can appear intrusive.
 A state-of-the-art access control solution can solve this problem by blending into its physical surroundings, supporting multiple access methods to foster accessibility, and having a strong lockdown capability.
 Outside of the service itself, a religious institution often needs to provide access to temporary visitors such as volunteers or parents.
-With a flexible access control solution, clergy can focus more on serving their community instead of worrying about their safety.
+With a flexible church security system and access control solution, clergy can focus more on serving their community instead of worrying about their safety.

 Healthcare - Access control in the healthcare industry requires an innovative approach that requires the ability to access main and internal entrances.
 In addition, any access control solution must possess data that integrates with various rules, such as shift changes or specific department access.
 In addition, healthcare facilities rely on access control to ensure narcotics, substances and medical records can only be reached by authorized users.